scipy/scipy/doc/source/dev/governance/governance.rst

 The BDFL can appoint his/her successor, but it is expected that the Steering Council would be consulted on this decision.
-If the BDFL is unable to appoint a successor, the Steering Council will make this decision - preferably by consensus, but if needed by a majority vote.
+If the BDFL is unable to appoint a successor, the Steering Council will make this decision - preferably by consensus, but if needed, by a majority vote.

 Note that the BDFL can step down at any time, and acting in good faith, will also listen to serious calls to do so.
 Also note that the BDFL is more a role for fallback decision making rather than that of a director/CEO.

 Steering Council